7 Habits of Emotionally Intelligent People

 But it’s possible to become so saturated with the idea that in the end, all you know is there are a lot of skills you need to acquire, without any idea of whether you’re on track or how to maintain them.

 “Anyone can get angry.
 It’s very easy.
 What’s not so easy is being angry with the right person, at the right time, for the right purpose, and to the right degree.”

 The truth is that tapping into your emotions and being smart about it at the same time can be very complicated, but it all depends on how you set and achieve your goals.

-Everyone, with no exception, can light the fire within him or herself to control their emotions, set their own boundaries, and create emotional limits.
+Everyone, with no exception, can light the fire within themselves to control their emotions, set their own boundaries and create emotional limits.